 4 Reasons the Bitcoin Halving Won't Trigger a Big ‘Miner Capitulation’.
 Bitcoin miners are not likely to see capitulation and especially a “mining death spiral” after the 2020 halving due to four major reasons.

 A popular narrative revolving around the Bitcoin (BTC) halving is that it may trigger the capitulation of miners.
 But, it is premature to suggest many miners will shut down in 2020 and bring the price of cryptocurrencies down as a result.

 Some industry executives believe that the price of Bitcoin may drop following the May 11 halving.
-After the block rewards of Bitcoin miners get cut in half, their revenues sell bitcoin to cash also drop substantially.
+After the block rewards of Bitcoin miners get cut in half, their revenues Sell Bitcoin for USD also drop substantially.
 Typically, it affects overleveraged and small miners, forcing them to shut down their machines.